Buyers and Sellers Closing Costs in Arizona – What to expect

 - Transfer taxes

 - Home warranty – optional warranty package that pays for repairs/replacements of home’s major systems and appliances.

 - HOA dues

 Can you ask the Seller to contribute to closing costs?
 You could request that the seller pay either a percentage of the purchase price or a set specific amount to contribute towards your closing costs.
 This is known as seller’s concessions.
-This is not uncommon and the worst the seller can say is no. All costs are negotiable and subject to what the purchase contract states.
+This is not uncommon, happens in all types of neighborhoods, including Ancala, and the worst the seller can say is no. All costs are negotiable and subject to what the purchase contract states.

 - Commissions – paid by the seller for both parties

 - Owners title insurance policy